Canning Peaches at Home

 My peaches turned a little brown, are they still okay to eat?

-More Home Canning Recipes: How To Make & Can The Best Homemade Tomato Juice, Homemade Canned Spaghetti Sauce and Virginia Chunk Sweet Pickles.
+More Home Canning Recipes: How to Make and Can Homemade Tomato Juice, Virginia Chunk Sweet Pickles, Savory Canned Salsa, and Classic Canned Salsa.

 • Peach Galette – This Peach Galette is a warm, rustic dessert that is so simple to make.
 You will love the flaky crust and the sweet filling.